 What if You Wish to Completely Stop Work Earlier than 65-Years-Old?

-One of the reason I can have an easier time factoring in his CPF is because he is pursuing a standard retirement age of 65.
+One of the reasons I can have an easier time factoring in his CPF is that he is pursuing a standard retirement age of 65.
 It coincides with when he can get his CPF Life Income.

 For those who wish to stop work earlier, then you really need to do some acrobatics.

 You will need to break your income requirement into two tracks:

 - First track: first half serviced by cash portfolio, second half serviced by CPF LIFE

 - Second track: service by cash portfolio all the way.